Golden Gate Park: Rose Garden

 The Rose Garden is found between the John F. Kennedy Promenade and Park Presidio Boulevard.

 Dahlia Garden

 The Dahlia Garden is found just to the East of the Conservatory of Flowers, and is maintained by volunteers from the Dahlia Society of California, founded in 1917.

 Sports and recreation

 Golden Gate park contains many areas for sports and recreation including tennis courts, soccer fields, baseball fields, lawn bowling fields, an angling and casting club, a disc golf course, horseshoe pits, an archery range, the polo field, and Kezar Stadium.
 Golden Gate park formed the first Lawn Bowling Club in the United States in 1901, with an Edwardian style clubhouse constructed in 1915.
+The 2015 San Francisco 1st Half Marathon, started near the Ferry Building and finished inside Golden Gate Park.